cwendorf/EASI/docs/applications/EffectsFactorialDataApplication.md

 ### Analyses of a Comparison

-Analyze the specified comparison separately for each simple effect.
+Analyze the specified comparison separately within each simple effect.

 ``` r
 (Outcome ~ FactorA) |> pick(A1, A2) |> estimateMeanDifferenceBy(by = FactorB)